 Welcome to my Journey

-Jeanne Socrates, aboard S/V Nereida, successfully completed her nonstop, solo, unassisted Round the World attempt at 2:26 a.m. on Monday 8th July 2013, when she passed Ogden Point at the entrance to Victoria Harbour.
+Jeanne Socrates, aboard S/V Nereida, successfully completed a nonstop, solo, unassisted sail around the world at 2:26 a.m. on Monday 8th July 2013,when she passed Ogden Point at the entrance to Victoria Harbour, 259 days after leaving Victoria in October 2012.

 Jeanne Socrates’ single-handed circumnavigations from 2007 onward…